fernandofas/Simple-code-editor-with-express-node-tinymce-templates/README.md

 Simple code editor using Express, NodeJs, TinyMCE with some email templates/snippets.

-Simply download or clone the repo inside a new folder, open the folder you created in the terminal and type npm install.
+Simply download or clone the repo, open the folder in the terminal and type npm install.

 Open localhost:3000 in your browser and the fun will begin.